 The FPRF has funded over 600 research projects on a wide variety of topics, ranging from livestock nutrition to investigating if nanoparticles could help with odor problems and many issues in between.
 A wide variety of disciplines have been represented in FPRF-funded studies.

-Question: Is FPRF and the National Renderers Association (NRA) the same?
+Question: Are FPRF and the North American Renderers Association (NARA) the same?

-Although FPRF and NRA were founded by and represent renderers, they are not the same.
+Although FPRF and NARA were founded by and represent renderers, they are not the same.
 They are separate organizations.
 FPRF is the research foundation of the U.S. and Canadian rendering industry and also includes international members.
-NRA is the trade association that advocates for the rendering industry in the U.S. and Canada.
-Being an NRA member does not make a company an FPRF member and vice versa.
+NARA is the trade association that advocates for the rendering industry in the U.S. and Canada.
+Being a NARA member does not make a company an FPRF member and vice versa.
 Both groups share staff to increase synergy between the two organizations.
-FPRF often funds research that provides information that NRA uses to develop policy recommendations, educational campaigns, recommendations for member companies, and other efforts to benefit the industry.
+FPRF often funds research that provides information that NARA uses to develop policy recommendations, educational campaigns, recommendations for member companies, and other efforts to benefit the industry.